Taming Data to Tackle Cyber-Threats with OmniSci

 So if we look at this dashboard above, we are visually articulating our model decisions and actual firewall decisions by first selecting all packets blocked by the firewall and then selecting packets which the model predicted to be safe.
 With these, we can visually compare the results (if there were false alarms by the firewall or where the model needs further improvement) on billions of rows of data with a real-time capability.

-To conclude the post, we saw how, with a combination of the OmniSci advanced analytical platform and modern ML techniques, we can not only help cybersecurity professionals to quickly visualize and analyze large datasets, but also integrate machine learning methods to build a modifiable, reproducible, and extensible solution to learn and tackle sophisticated attackers who can easily bypass basic IDS or HIDS systems.
+To conclude the post, we saw how, with a combination of the OmniSci advanced analytics platform and modern ML techniques, we can not only help cybersecurity professionals to quickly visualize and analyze large datasets, but also integrate machine learning methods to build a modifiable, reproducible, and extensible solution to learn and tackle sophisticated attackers who can easily bypass basic IDS or HIDS systems.
+Learn more about our Data Science Platform today.

 Watch the full demo below: